TrezaSelamu/team-colaboration/READ ME.md

 ### Prerequisites

-In order to run this project you need:
+In order to run this project adila you need:

 <!--
 Example command: